 Attached to the buffet line is a take-out location, which I thought I’d mention.
 Though not technically Trail’s End, this grab and go spot is located inside, and offers a great selection of meals, snacks, and more.
 If you’re staying at Fort Wilderness or would prefer to dine outside, this location offers moderately-priced fried chicken, sides, sandwiches, and more.

 Have you visited Trail’s End Restaurant?
 Let us know your thoughts in the comments, or on Facebook or Twitter.

 Did you like this article?
 Make sure to share it with your friends!
 Check below for easy ways to share!

 Want to visit Walt Disney World?
 Contact The Magic for Less Travel for more information and a free, no-obligation quote.

 Incoming search terms:

-- trails end reviews disney
+- when did trails end wdw open

 - trails end restaurant disney reviews